gdbroman/broman.blog/_posts/2020/2020-08-29-dont-seek-meaning.md

 *"What's the meaning of life?"* is a meaningless question.
 It's not the *wrong* question.
 It's the very act of questioning that is mistaken.
 The egoic mind playing games.
 Tricks!

 The question only arises in moments lacking meaningful *experience*.
-You never ask "why", in presence.
+You never ask "why" whilst in presence.

 > People say that what we’re all seeking is a meaning for life.
 I don’t think that’s what we’re really seeking. **I think that what we’re seeking is an experience of being alive**
 >